stefanzweifel/changelog-updater-action/README.md

 - is manually triggered
 - builds a Java project
-- uses the content between the Unreleased and Previous Release heading as relase notes and updates the CHANGELOG.md
+- uses the content between the Unreleased and Previous Release heading as release notes and updates the CHANGELOG.md
 - commits the changes and pushes them to GitHub
 - creates a new GitHub release and points in the release notes to the right heading for the just released version